Gluten free tuna melt tostones are so delicious, you literally won’t miss the bread at all!

 If you eat paleo and you haven’t made tostones yet, you’re missing out!
 Even if you don’t eat paleo you’re missing out!
-They are extremely versatile and can give you limitless options for a round of Whole30.
+They are extremely versatile and can give you limitless options for a round of Whole30 also.

-Since I basically gave up eating “regular” white and wheat bread, I’ve missed tuna melts.
-I used to order tuna melts frequently at the lunch place I worked at.
-These totally satisfy my cravings!
+Since I basically gave up eating “regular” white and wheat bread, I’ve missed tuna melts since I went grain free.
+I used to order tuna melts frequently at the lunch place I worked at, but these totally satisfy my cravings!
 The tostones have a perfect crunch to them, and they are quite sturdy.

 Be sure to tag me if you make these!